 Obviously, the looser the knit, the easier the warm body heated air underneath your sweater can exchange with the cold air outside of the sweater.
 Add wind like in the Pacific Northwest or in mid-latitude West Europe and you have a recipe for catching a cold.
 No matter of the material of the sweater.
 More on dressing for the Pacific Northwest in this post.

 Interestingly, knits of same tightness can have quite different air exchange depending on the material.
-Some materials form yards that have little “hairs” which can interhook with each other.
+Some materials form yarns that have little “hairs” which can interhook with each other.
 Often even the mix of different materials in the spinning process leads to “closing” the gaps formed by the knit.

 Thechniques to increase insulation